Work Accident Claim: Our Quick Guide To Compensation For Personal Injury

 Will your employer be insured for your personal injury at work claim?

-“Yes” – your employer is required by law to have in place suitable employers’ liability insurance, which will pay your compensation in the event of an accident.
+“Yes” – your employer will have in place suitable employers’ liability insurance, which will pay your compensation in the event of injury in a work accident.

 How long do you have to make a work accident compensation claim?

 You have three years from the date of your accident to make a claim for compensation.

 There are some exceptions to this rule.
-If it is more than three years from your accident it might not be too late to make a claim – but you must act quickly and seek expert legal advice.
+If it is more than three years from your accident it might not be too late to make a claim – but you must act quickly and seek expert legal help.